 If you live in a humid environment, make sure to clean dust as it forms, and keep areas that get wet (like bathroom and kitchen area) dry after use.
 Dehumidifiers work.
 Air conditioning also sucks up moisture.
 I like to turn on the AC at night after a shower and leave the bathroom door open.
 The air conditioning dries out the connected bathroom to our bedroom very fast.

 If for some reason you can’t do it, or prefer not to, you should hire a professional mold remediation company.
 Chances are they won’t use natural means, but it’s worth shopping around for a company who can or just to have it done however they do it.

-There are many specialized water damage and mold remediation companies in every city in the U.S. and I’m sure that’s the case for many countries.
-But if all else fails, you have 8 natural mold killers that can help you get the dirty deed done, and cheaply.
+There are many specialized water damage and mold remediation companies in every city in the U.S. and there should be similar services offered wherever you are in the world.
+But if all else fails, you have 8 natural mold killers here, and a few other proven methods to kill mold.

-More Info: Educational Videos On Mold & Its Health Effects:
+Educational Videos On Mold & Its Health Effects

 - Dr. Josh Axe on symptoms of mold exposure and natural remedies